EU ICS2 and GB S&S Covered: ENS in 90 Seconds

-Importers and exporters alike find international trade complicated.
-Understanding and using commodity codes is essential to this strategy.
-Commodity codes, often called Harmonised System (HS) codes, are essential to international commerce.
+According to UNCTAD, $32 trillion worth of goods were exchanged globally in 2022, making the world of international trade a thriving marketplace.
+Importers and exporters find international trade complicated.
+Understanding and using commodity codes, often called Harmonised System (HS) codes, are essential to international commerce.
 These numbers make it easier to identify and categorise different types of items.

-In this extensive tutorial, we will discuss the significance of commodity codes, their structure, and how to estimate them and make optimal use of them accurately.
+In this extensive guide, we will discuss the significance of commodity codes and their structure, as well as how to estimate them and make optimal use of them accurately.

-Harmonised System (HS) commodity codes describe commodities sold worldwide.
+Harmonised System (HS) codes describe commodities sold worldwide.
 The WCO’s Harmonised System includes them.
 Customs officials and merchants worldwide use commodity codes to communicate.

 Commodity codes are a string of numbers that give extra product details.
 Hierarchically, the first six numbers are the worldwide HS code.
-Each number gives more particular information, enabling exact product categorisation.
+Each number gives more particular information, enabling exact product classification.
 The literal definition of commodity codes states that;

 A series of well-defined numbers usually contains ten digits to determine the codes of the goods imported or exported worldwide.
 These coding methods are called commodity codes and are used worldwide.